jrconlin/pushgo/README.md

 If you require offline storage (e.g. for mobile device usage), we currently recommend memcache storage.

-You will need to have Go installed on your system, and the GOROOT and PATH should be set appropriately for 'go' to be found.
+You will need to have Go 1.3 or higher installed on your system, and the GOROOT and PATH should be set appropriately for 'go' to be found.

 ## Compiling
 To compile this server: